MykahTheAnalyst/Portfolio-Projects/IBM Cognos Anlaytics/README.md

+For the Salesboard, I captured the following metrics:
 Capture the following KPI metrics as visualizations:
 1. On the Sales dashboard, capture the following KPI metrics:
     * In the first small rectangle (Panel 1), capture Profit (formatted to 1 decimal place in millions of US dollars)